Google Glass

-Development
+Development and release

 Google Glass was developed by Google X, the facility within Google devoted to technological advancements such as driverless cars.

 The Google Glass prototype resembled standard eyeglasses with the lens replaced by a head-up display.
 In mid-2011, Google engineered a prototype that weighed 8 lb; by 2013 they were lighter than the average pair of sunglasses.

-In April 2013, the Explorer Edition was made available to Google I/O developers in the United States for $1,500.

 The product was publicly announced in April 2012.
-Sergey Brin wore a prototype of the Glass to an April 5, 2012, Foundation Fighting Blindness event in San Francisco.
+Google co-founder Sergey Brin wore a prototype of the Glass to an April 5, 2012, Foundation Fighting Blindness event in San Francisco.
 In May 2012, Google demonstrated for the first time how Google Glass could be used to shoot videos.

+In a demo presented by Brin at the Google I/O conference in June 2012, four skydivers wearing Google Glass jumped from a blimp and landed on the roof of the Moscone Center (where the conference was taking place), with the glasses livestreaming their descent for the audience.
+It was announced that the beta version of the glasses, dubbed the "Explorer Edition" would be made available exclusively for pre-order for the developers and programmers in attendance for $1,500.

+In February 2013, interested potential Glass users were invited to submit an entry via Twitter or Google+, with hashtag #IfIHadGlass, to qualify for a chance to win access to purchase Google Glass Explorer Edition.
+The 8,000 selected qualifiers, dubbed "Glass Explorers, were notified in March 2013, and would be required to visit one of three Google pop-up shops, referred to as "basecamps" in either Los Angeles, New York, or San Francisco to purchase the glasses, still priced at $1,500, following "fitting" and training from Google Glass guides.

+The purchases of this prototype version, both those from the conference and those from the contest, began distribution on April 16, 2013.

-Google provided four prescription frame choices for $225 and free with the purchase of any new Glass unit.
-Google entered in a partnership with the Italian eyewear company Luxottica, owners of the Ray-Ban, Oakley, and other brands, to offer additional frame designs.
+In January of 2014, Google introduced four frame choices for prescription lenses for an additional $225 each.
+In March, Google also entered in a partnership with Luxottica, the Italian eyeware company which owns Ray-Ban, Oakley, and other brands, to offer additional frame designs.

-In June 2014, Nepal government adopted Google Glass for tackling poachers of wild animals and herbs of Chitwan International Park and other parks listed under World heritage sites.

-In January 2015, Google ended the beta period of Glass (the "Google Glass Explorer" program).